125th Street station (IRT Lexington Avenue Line): Current plans

 In July 2018, the MTA released a supplemental environmental assessment for Phase 2 of the Second Avenue Subway.
-The updated report indicated that the 125th Street station would be relocated about 118 ft west and 20 ft below what had been proposed in the 2004 FEIS, in order to reduce impacts on nearby buildings.
+The updated report indicated that the 125th Street station would be relocated about 118 ft west and 20 ft below what had been proposed in the 2004 FEIS, to reduce impacts on nearby buildings.
 The proposed three-track station was reduced to two tracks.
 The modification would reduce flexibility, but would allow the section under 125th Street to be mined, rather than being constructed as cut-and-cover, thereby reducing impacts on nearby buildings.
 Simulations showed that a two-track layout could support the same level of service that the three-track layout could have provided: 28 trains per hour.
 To make up for the loss of the track, the tail tracks west of the station would be lengthened.

 When built, this platform will be the northern terminal of the Second Avenue Subway.
 It will be five levels below street level, or two levels below the lower-level IRT Lexington Avenue Line platform.
 The station was originally proposed to have a three-track, two-island platform layout with a mezzanine above it and switches to the east of the platforms.
 The July 2018 plans call for two tracks and one island platform, with switches both to the west and the east.
 The tail tracks would extend to Lenox Avenue to allow for six trains to be stored, three per track.
 This would also provide a provision for a future expansion of the line along 125th Street.